“If we are to prosper together in our increasingly small world, we must listen to and learn from each other’s stories.” Queen Noor of Jordan

 Our first port of call was the lowest place on earth (410m below sea level), the Dead Sea.
-Road infrastructure and development of this strip of the picturesque natural coastline has been undertaken to provide many five star accommodations for the steady flow of inquisitive visitors keen to try the Dead Sea experience.
+Road infrastructure and development of this strip of picturesque natural coastline has seen an influx in five star accommodations for the steady flow of inquisitive visitors keen to try the Dead Sea experience.

 So why do people flock to the Dead Sea?
 Quite simply to cover themselves in mud and float in the calm and buoyant salty water, it’s actually impossible to sink and really good fun.
 The mineral rich saline water is said to contain many health benefits, in fact twenty-one minerals to be precise, twelve of which are only found in the Dead Sea which is actually not a sea but a lake.
 There is something strangely therapeutic about covering yourself head-to-toe in mud and bobbing about in the warm sea.

 Hotel: We stayed for two nights at The Kempinski Ishtar Dead Sea, a large resort hotel located right of the shore of the famous salt lake which affords visitors amazing scenic views of the West Bank.
 The hotel is set in vast manicured gardens with nine swimming pools including a stunning circular infinity pool (amazing at sunset), lagoons, waterfalls and pool bars.
 We were upgraded on arrival to a spacious Ishtar Suite which was traditionally decorated and offered a good vista across the resort and beyond.